 - List segmentation options and donor engagement trackers

-Any effective CRM will offer these types of features, from the most lightweight database solutions for small nonprofits to heavy-duty Blackbaud solutions for national organizations.
+Any effective CRM will offer these types of features, from the most lightweight database solutions for small nonprofits to heavy-duty Blackbaud solutions for larger or national organizations.
 If your current CRM falls short in any of the above categories or has become more of a problem to be worked around than a solution to streamline your operations, it’s time for an update.

-2. Focus on CRM integrations and plugins.
+2. Focus on CRM integrations.

 Once your organization has a firm data foundation in its CRM, your team needs to take the time to ensure you’re getting as much value out of your investment as possible.